Training your employees

 - work with others in a team and communicate well in the team

 - use numbers effectively

 Improving employee literacy and numeracy

-  The Big Plus is a Skills Development Scotland (SDS) awareness raising campaign which responds to Scottish Government policy on adult literacy and numeracy skills.
+The Big Plus is a Skills Development Scotland (SDS) awareness raising campaign focusing on adult literacy and numeracy skills.
 People who contact SDS via The Big Plus helpline or website are put in touch with local providers and tutors making it an ideal route to improving basic skills for employees.
 You can encourage employees to turn to the service for free, impartial advice and tuition that fit around their work and personal commitments.

 If your business doesn't have the necessary skills to design and provide in-house training, you may want to consider buying in off-the-shelf or tailor-made courses.

 You can increase the profile of your business and the skills of your employees by having your in-house training recognised.

 - submit your training programme to a recognised Scottish Credit and Qualifications Framework (SCQF) Credit Rating Body

 - have your training developed as a qualification